cllopes/reactathon/material/2_react/3_components/readme.md

 ```

-The only required method on a class component is the `render` method which is the final Element that will be rendered.
+The only required method on a class component is the `render` method which returns Element that will be rendered.

 ---